Mir-Labib-Hossain/snippet-tree-explorer/README.md

 - ✅ Undo last mutation.
 - ✅ Drag-and-drop to move nodes.
 - ✅ Formatted JSON preview.
-- ⏳ Live demo (`vercel`) pending.

 ## Comparison & Trade-offs

 - **`localStorage` vs. Context/Redux**: persistence was mandatory, and the dataset lives in a single tree.
-Using `localStorage` with local component state keeps the logic minimal while satisfying the refresh requirement, avoiding extra boilerplate from global stores.
+Using `localStorage` with local component state keeps the logic minimal while satisfying the refresh requirement, avoiding extra boilerplate from global stores like Redux / ContextProvider.
 - **React + `vite` vs. Next JS**: the app is a single interactive view; `vite` delivers faster dev feedback and smaller bundles without routing or SSR overhead from Next JS.
+- **HTML symbols instead of 3rd party icons**: Used plain HTML symbols like `┣` and `┗` to render the tree lines, keeping the UI lightweight while reinforcing the retro terminal aesthetic.

 ## Run Locally